skmhrk1209/Constexpr-Ray-Tracer/README.md

 ![image](image.png)

 This repository provides a C++ program that renders a predefined scene at compile time using constexpr functions and just saves the rendered image at run time.
-Simple path tracing and sphere tracing have been implemented as rendering methods, but I'm aiming to implement more rigorous physically based rendering in the future.
+Following [*Ray Tracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html), simple path tracing and sphere tracing have been implemented as rendering methods, but I'm aiming to implement more rigorous physically based rendering in the future.

 ## Separate Rendering